irboi746/CSIT_TISC2021/README.md

 ### Challenge 10 : A file with SHA1 0D97DBDBA2D35C37F434538E4DFAA06FCCC18A13 is in the VM… somewhere.
 What is the name of the file that is of interest?

 ## Level 2
+### We have detected and captured a stream of anomalous DNS network traffic sent out from one of the PALINDROME compromised servers.
+None of the domain names found are active.
+Either PALINDROME had shut them down or there's more to it than it seems.
+This level contains 2 flags and both flags can be found independently from the same pcap file as attached here.
 Open pcap --> saw a pattern d33d(2 digit)(7char)
 split 2 digit and 7 char
 ### DEE-NA-SAW as a need Part 2